Graduate Teaching Fellowships (GTFs)

 SOJC Travel Funding Policy

-SOJC Fiscal Coordinator Josh Buetow will process your reimbursement; please contact him if you have any questions.
+SOJC Fiscal Coordinator Josh Buetow will process your funding; please contact him if you have any questions.
 You should also speak with him before booking airline flights to ensure that you follow proper University procedure.

 Distribution of graduate travel and research funds will be made by the Graduate Affairs Committee based on the following priorities: